Student-in-job/docker_builds/docker-php-apache/alpine-php8.2/README.md

 ## Alpine Apache + PHP 8.2 + Mysql (MariaDB)

-This is configuration for running PHP 8.2 configured for Laravel 10 usage with Redis configured
+This is configuration for running PHP 8.2 configured for Laravel 10 usage with Redis

 ## Files